What Do Cedar Waxwings Eat and How to Attract Them

-What Do Waxwings Eat?
+What Do Cedar Waxwings Eat?

-Waxwings are incredibly social birds that forage in flocks year-round.
-But come fall, you might spot hundreds at a time descending on a single berry-filled tree or shrub.
+Finding them is a bit up to chance.
 Waxwings are nomadic; where they breed and spend winter varies each year, because they travel to places where fruit is most abundant.
 A flock could show up almost anywhere in the country throughout the fall and winter months.

 Look for these drifters anywhere berry bushes grow—woodlands, farms, orchards, parks or your backyard.
 Once you spot a flock, watch for peculiar behaviors, like waxwings passing a berry to each other, or a bird plucking fruit and tossing it in the air.

 Help waxwings find your yard by planting natives that produce small berries, such as dogwood, serviceberry, cedar, juniper, hawthorn or winterberry.

 Less widespread than their cedar waxwing relatives, Bohemian waxwings are found in the far Northwest and in states along the Canada border in winter.
 There are very subtle differences between the two species.
 Where the ranges overlap, both species might be spotted in the same group.

 Fragaria, Zones 3 to 10

 The flowers attract butterflies while the berries attract waxwings and other fruit-loving birds.
 Watch for the beautiful red leaves in fall.
 June-bearing varieties produce one bumper crop per season.
 If you want several crops, try growing day-neutral or everbearing varieties.